-- 25,506,872 shares of common stock held by approximately 300 stockholders of record; - 15,000,000 shares of common stock reserved for issuance upon exchange of our Series A Preferred held by one institutional investor; - 4,227,357 shares of common stock reserved for issuance upon exercise of outstanding stock options under our 1999 Stock Incentive Plan and 735,200 shares of common stock reserved for future grants under our 2008 Stock Incentive Plan; - 26,481,490 shares of common stock issuable upon exercise of outstanding warrants, including warrants to purchase 7,500,000 shares of common stock, which warrants are issuable upon exchange of our Series A Preferred for common stock: - shares of common stock reserved for issuance upon Automatic Conversion of the Subordinate Notes.
-See "Use of Proceeds" on page 43 of this prospectus for a description of the Subordinate Notes; and - shares of our common stock reserved for issuance upon the conversion of newly issued Series B Preferred, which Series B Preferred will be issued upon conversion of the Platinum Notes, assuming gross proceeds from the Offering of at least \$10.0 million.
-See "The Offering Platinum Notes" on page 3 of this prospectus for a description of the Platinum Notes.
+- 25,506,872 shares of common stock held by approximately 300 stockholders of record; - 15,000,000 shares of common stock reserved for issuance upon exchange of our Series A Preferred held by one institutional investor; - 4,227,357 shares of common stock reserved for issuance upon exercise of outstanding stock options under our 1999 Stock Incentive Plan and 735,200 shares of common stock reserved for future grants under our 2008 Stock Incentive Plan; - 26,481,490 shares of common stock issuable upon exercise of outstanding warrants, including warrants to purchase 7,500,000 shares of common stock, which warrants are issuable upon exchange of our Series A Preferred for common stock: - \\\\\ shares of common stock reserved for issuance upon Automatic Conversion of the Subordinate Notes; and - up to approximately \\\\\ shares of our common stock reserved for issuance upon the conversion of newly issued Series B Preferred, which Series B Preferred will be issued upon conversion of the Subordinated Notes, assuming gross proceeds from the Offering of at least \$10.0 million.
+See "The Offering" on page 3 of this prospectus for a description of the Subordinated Notes.